P-TEFb/Metaplot-and-Counting-fragments/README.md

 #When computing average for the antisense data
 metaplotsum(Pos,Neg,P,N,'antisense');
 ```
+## Output:

-Next, copy the metaplot data from the mapped.fragments-mean.metaplot and/or mapped.fragments-sum.metaplot file to an MS Excel file for plotting purposes.
+The metaplot data is present in the mapped.fragments-mean.metaplot and/or mapped.fragments-sum.metaplot files in a 2 column format.
+The first column shows hypothetical genomic positions of all genomic intervals used in these metaplots.
+The second column shows the summary data for all genomic positions.
+The metaplot data can be copied to an MS Excel file for plotting purposes.